redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.RKA.md

   correct decision.

 - Operations in progress are aborted.
-In that case, the system could be in an unexpected state because only part of the action started by SEC-LSM-MGR are completed.
+In that case, the system could be in an unexpected state because the action started by SEC-LSM-MGR is only partially completed.

 **Mitigation**:

-- The client must take correct action when SEC-LSM-MGR disconnect abruptly.
+- The client must take correct action when SEC-LSM-MGR disconnects abruptly.

 - The SEC-LSM-MGR should be able to rollback from an aborted transaction.
   (TODO)